 Workkeys Assessments - Shawnee Community College is also an authorized WorkKeys Service Center.
 WorkKeys is a job skills assessment system measuring "real world" skills that employers believe are critical to job success.
 These skills are valuable for any occupation, and at any level of education.

-Health Services Center - Shawnee Community College is a Basic Life Support Training Center for the American Heart Association and offers most emergency training courses free of charge, with only the cost of the book, to business and industry in our college district.
+Health Services Center - Shawnee Community College is a Basic Life Support Training Center for the American Heart Association.
+CPR, First Aid and AED training is available to the community and businesses and industry in the college distrct.